-The likelihood of internal erosion/piping failure modes resulting in catastrophic consequences is considered to be very low for the ARD Pond Dams.
-These dams have filter zones in the dam crosssection.
-However, there are indications of a potential seepage pathway on the left abutment of the South Dam as the instruments downstream of the dam respond to the reservoir water fluctuations.
-The credible failure mode assessment for Sullivan will include evaluation of the potential for internal erosion to trigger a catastrophic failure.
+The likelihood of internal erosion/piping failure modes resulting in catastrophic consequences is considered negligible for the ARD Pond Dams.
+These dams have filter zones in the dam cross-section.
+There is a seepage pathway on the left abutment of the South Dam that responds to the reservoir water fluctuations, however investigations and assessments have determined that the soils are internally stable and not susceptible to internal erosion.

-For the Sludge Impoundment, the likelihood of an internal erosion/piping failure leading to catastrophic consequences is considered to be negligible, and therefore noncredible, due to the inclusion of filters in the embankment and the lack of a permanent pond.
+For the Sludge Impoundment, the likelihood of an internal erosion/ piping failure leading to catastrophic consequences is considered to be negligible, and therefore non-credible, due to the inclusion of filters in the embankment and the lack of a permanent pond.

-Seismic Stability
+Slope Stability